 Linear models: Interpretation of point estimates

 In this session, we will be exploring how to estimate and interpret linear models.
-The concepts and procedures we use today may be slightly complicated for the simple example we are working with, but as we move over to the non-linear relationship between x and y in GLMs, they will come in very handy.
+The concepts and procedures we use today may be slightly complicated for the simple example we are working with, but as we move over to the non-linear relationship between x and y in Generalized Linear Models (GLMs), they will come in very handy.

 Introduction